wordplaydev/wordplay/ARCHITECTURE.md

 To work around the lack of a parent, we have `Root.ts`, which represents the root of an AST, and manages all of the parent information, offering facilities for figuring out the structure of an AST.

+A Wordplay Project is a list of `Source`, with a name, ID, and other metadata.

 Overall, it's best to think of the nodes as the center of everything: they define a program's structure, behavior, description, and more, and so most other things in Wordplay rely on nodes and trees to do their work.

 ### Type Checking